 In online discussions, the Gish galloper will often just list a large number of sources that supposedly support their stance, without actually verifying that they do so.
 The person using the Gish gallop in this case will usually just search for the relevant keyword that applies to the discussion, and then list everything that they find without checking that those sources actually support their point.

-For example, someone erroneously claiming that yoga is a cure for terminal cancer might list various papers that contain the relevant keywords as if they support this viewpoint, such as the paper “Yoga for Cancer Patients and Survivors“.
+For example, someone erroneously claiming that yoga is a cure for terminal cancer might list various papers that contain relevant keywords on the topic as if they support this viewpoint, such as the paper “Yoga for Cancer Patients and Survivors“.
 However, a closer inspection of this paper will show that it simply suggests that practicing yoga could potentially lead to minor improvements in the physical and mental wellbeing of cancer patients, and that it doesn’t actually propose that yoga could be an effective cure for cancer.

 This method works because the majority of users won’t bother tediously going over the list of sources in order to confirm that they support the stance proposed by the Gish galloper, and most people will just see the large list of sources and assumes that they are valid and relevant.
 If the Gish galloper’s opponent wants to show that these sources fail to support the purported view, then they will usually have to tediously go over a significant portion of these sources, which takes much more work compared to just finding them.